 250.000 or 100.000 practitioners in France?

-With 10.000 padel licensees in France, we would then have 250.000 practitioners in France, if we used the multiplier of 25.
-But sometimes, you also have to mix these figures with each person's experience to get a clearer picture of the number of practitioners .
+With 10.000 licensees padel in France, we should then have 250.000 practitioners in France, if we used the multiplier of 25.
+But sometimes, we must also combine these figures with the experience of each to have a clearer picture of the number of practitioners.

 First, France is a country of licensees, and the FFT does not hide it.
 Whether one is for or against, the FFT is always looking for more licensees.
 It is on the basis of this figure that she considers that she has fulfilled her mission or not.